New patrons: Research, reflection and academic work

-Given its associative, collaborative, even democratic process – the initiative to commission a work of art can come from anyone, and is deemed original and innovative, standing out from the usual mechanisms of the art world – the Protocol of the New Patrons and the -projects since the 1990s have been the subject of studies and publications by a large number of academics in a relatively wide range of disciplines; for example Meyer Schapiro and Martin Warnke in art history; Bruno Latour, Heinz Wismann and Krzysztof Pomian in philosophy; as well as philosophers of science Vinciane Despret and Isabelle Stengers or economist Frédéric Lordon.
+Due to its associative, collaborative and at times democratic process—where the initiative to commission a work may come from any individual and is considered both original and innovative in contrast to conventional art-world mechanisms—the Protocol of the New Patrons and its projects since the 1990s have been the subject of research and publications by numerous academics across a range of disciplines.

+In art history, contributors include Meyer Schapiro and Martin Warnke.
+In philosophy, scholars such as Bruno Latour, Heinz Wismann and Krzysztof Pomian have engaged with the Protocol.

+Philosophers of science, including Vinciane Despret and Isabelle Stengers, as well as economist Frédéric Lordon, have also contributed to academic discussions of the initiative.

 Major projects

 In contemporary art

 The Maison forestière Wilfred-Owen (2011) by Simon Patterson, dedicated to Wilfred Owen, commissioned by the mayor and inhabitants of the town of Ors (France).

 John Körmeling's IJzeren Rijn (2017) installed on a bridge of the Iron Rhine in Pelt, commissioned by the inhabitants of the former municipality of Neerpelt (Belgium).